How can we help you?

 Timeline

-- August–November 2021 – Outreach to the community
+- May 2025–January 2026 – Outreach to the community

 The Virginia State Corporation Commission (SCC) has regulatory authority over all energy providers in Virginia and requires certification for all transmission lines out of the ordinary course of doing business. or are at or above 138 kV.
 Among other responsibilities, the SCC validates the need for a proposed line and approves the route and structures.
 In reviewing a proposed project, the SCC must consider whether potential impacts on scenic assets, historic districts and the environment have been reasonably minimized.